 She has been praised and hailed as the grandmother of the French New Wave cinema.
-Now, at age 89, Agnès Varda, the illustrious Belgian-born filmmaker from Elsene [Ixelles, near Brussels] where she was born in 1928 – a year before Audrey Hepburn was born in the same Brussels community about a mile away from Ms. Varda’s birth house – was recently awarded the Golden Eye Award at the latest Cannes Film Festival for her personalized documentary “Visages Villages” (U.S. title “Faces Places”), the art house project of this summer, which she made with 33-year-old French art celebrity and hipster visual artist JR, as they both hit the road in search of French rural people and life.
+Now, at age 89, Agnès Varda, the illustrious Belgian-born filmmaker from Elsene [Ixelles, near Brussels] where she was born in 1928—a year before Audrey Hepburn was born in the same Brussels community about a mile away from Ms. Varda’s birth house—she was recently awarded the Golden Eye Award at the latest Cannes Film Festival for her personalized documentary “Visages Villages” (U.S. title “Faces Places”), the art-house project of this summer, which she made with 33-year-old French art celebrity and hipster visual artist JR, as they both hit the road in search of French rural people and life.

 Ms. Varda was previously married to French filmmaker Jacques Demy from 1962 until his death at age 59 in 1990.
 His long list of credits include two early Catherine Deneuve screen classics “Les parapluies de Cherbourg” (a.k.a.
 “The Umbrellas of Cherbourg,” 1964) and “Les demoiselles de Rochefort” (a.k.a.
-“The Young Girls of Rochefort,” 1967), both Academy Award nominated in various categories and earning Mr. Demy a total of four Academy Award nominations.
+“The Young Girls of Rochefort,” 1967), both nominated for Academy Awards in various categories, and earning Mr. Demy a total of four Academy Award nominations.

 I met her at a Brussels hotel only a few days ago, when she came to her city of birth to promote her latest film project, “Visages Villages.”